cockroachdb/docs/v19.1/managed-sql-audit-logging.md

 ---
 title: SQL Audit Logging
-summary: Learn about the SQL Audit Logging feature for Managed CockroachDB clusters.
+summary: Learn about the SQL Audit Logging feature for CockroachCloud clusters.
 toc: true
 build_for: [managed]
+redirect-from: managed-sql-audit-logging.html
 ---

 SQL audit logging gives you detailed information about queries being executed against your system.
 This feature is especially useful when you want to log all queries that are run against a table containing personally identifiable information (PII).